pariharkamal9829/devops-assigment/README.md

 Edit
 docker run -d -p 8080:80 my-nginx-app
 6. Test in Browser
-Open:
+Open this URL in your browser:

 arduino
 Copy
 Edit
 http://localhost:8080

 ☁️ Task 2: Launch EC2 with Nginx using Terraform
 ✅ Objective
 Use Terraform to launch an EC2 instance on AWS.

 Install Nginx using user_data.

-Create security group to allow SSH and HTTP access.
+Create a security group to allow SSH and HTTP access.

 Output the public IP for browser access.

 ⚙️ Prerequisites
 Terraform installed

-AWS CLI installed and configured
+AWS CLI installed and configured (aws configure)

-AWS account (Free Tier)
+AWS account (Free Tier eligible)

 Code Editor (e.g., VS Code with Terraform extension)